LukeZGD/Legacy-iOS-Kit/README.md

 - iOS 8.4.1 and 6.1.3 downgrades have the option to jailbreak
   - For iOS 10.3.3, use [TotallyNotSpyware](https://totally-not.spyware.lol)
 - **You do NOT need blobs to use this**, the script will get them for you
+- This script can also restore your device to other iOS versions that you have SHSH blobs on (for 32-bit devices only)
 - **Please see the "Other notes" section below to serve as answers/solutions for frequent questions and issues**

 ## Supported devices: